bounswe/2021SpringGroup11/README.md

 # Description

 Welcome to our github repository.
-We are 11th group of CMPE352 Fundamentals of Software Engineering course.
+We are 11th group of CMPE352-CMPE451 courses.
 We will work on a software project as a team throughout this term.

 For further information please have a look at our [wiki page](https://github.com/bounswe/2021SpringGroup11/wiki).